h4ndzdatm0ld/spauto_devnet/README.md

 Cisco Certified DevNet Specialist (300-535 SPAUTO) topics.
 Starting with NSO because I have zero exposure to it professionally.

 ## Extras:
-    There will be some extra material in this repository that can be an aid for other areas, including but not limited to:
+    There will be some extra material in this repository that can be an aid for other areas including but not limited to:
         - Batfish
         - Nornir